kuzzleio/kuzzle/doc/2/guides/write-plugins/old-guides/controllers/index.md

 - A `controllers` object, describing the controller(s) to add.
 It will automatically be made available to any network protocol, except for HTTP
 - A `routes` objects, describing how the controller(s) should be exposed to the HTTP protocol
-- The controller's actions, which are functions taking a `Request` object as an argument.
+- The controller's actions, which are functions taking a `KuzzleRequest` object as an argument.
 These functions must return a promise, resolved with the action's result, or rejected with a [KuzzleError](/core/2/api/errors/types) object.

 ---